Skip to content

 International case reports confirm the danger

-A retrospective analysis in the United Kingdom and Ireland recorded 21 cases where children developed acute health issues after consuming slush ice.
-The affected children, aged between two and six years, showed symptoms such as consciousness disturbances, hypoglycemia, nausea, or seizures.
+In a retrospective analysis, 21 cases were recorded in the United Kingdom and Ireland where children developed acute health issues after consuming slush ice.
+The affected children, aged between 2 and 6, showed symptoms such as consciousness disturbances, hypoglycemia, nausea, or seizures.
 In 17 of them, unusually high glycerin concentrations were found in the urine.
 Most of these incidents occurred from 2018 onwards–during this time, a sugar tax was introduced in the UK, leading many manufacturers to increasingly use glycerin as a substitute.3

 Glycerin-free alternatives are possible–parents should take a close look

-One-third of the slush products analyzed by the BfR contained no glycerin at all–a clear indication that production is technically possible without the controversial additive.
-However, specific regulations to limit glycerin content do not yet exist in Germany.
+A third of the slush products analyzed by the BfR contained no glycerin at all–a clear indication that production is technically possible without the controversial additive.
+However, there are currently no specific regulations in Germany to limit glycerin content.
 In the UK, authorities are already calling for warning labels and advocating for age restrictions.4

 Tips for parents: What you can do

 Parents who do not want to completely ban slush ice for their children should at least pay attention to portion size.
-For preschoolers, it’s best to avoid it altogether.
+For preschoolers: avoid it if possible.
 For older children, small cups are acceptable–but not daily.
 Recommended alternatives include unsweetened fruit tea, water with ice cubes, or homemade granita, such as from lemon juice, water, and sugar.
-These options provide refreshment–without concerning additives.
+These options provide refreshment–without questionable additives.

 This article is a machine translation of the original German version of FITBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@fitbook.de.